Stem cell-based genesis

-We created the first in vitro model of the blastocyst that we termed blastoid, which recapitulates aspects of early development and implants in utero.
+We created the first in vitro model of the blastocyst that we termed blastoid, which comprises analogs of the 3 founding cell types (epiblast, trophoblast, primitive endoderm), recapitulates aspects of coordinated cell fate decision and morphogenesis, and implants in utero.

 1: Embryonic signals perpetuate polar-like trophoblast stem cells and pattern the blastocyst axis.
 Frias-Aldeguer J, Kip M, Vivié J, Li L, Alemany A, Korving J, Darmis F, van Oudenaarden A, Van Blitterswijk CA, Geijsen N, Rivron NC*.
 BioRxiv 510362; doi: https://doi.org/10.1101/510362

 2: Chemically-defined induction of a primitive endoderm and epiblast-like niche supports post-implantation progression from blastoids.
 Vrij EJ, Scholte op Reimer YS, Frias Aldeguer J, Misteli Guerreiro I, Kind J, Koo BK, van Blitterswijk CA, Rivron NC*.
 BioRxiv 510396; doi: https://doi.org/10.1101/510396.